 But Austen didn’t limit herself to this one trope.
 Even though the story of a man and woman first meeting has been told countless ways since Genesis, her protagonists have unique opportunities to form bonds.
 For Lizzy’s sister Jane and Mr. Bingley, it’s “like” at first sight.
 In Northanger Abbey, Henry Tinley doesn’t give Catherine a serious thought until she clearly indicates that she adores him.
 Both of these relationship beginnings, while not as distinct as Elizabeth and Darcy’s story, are more likely to be relatable to readers yet just as touching.

 Follow Austen’s example by reading widely within the genre you intend to write.
 This will make you aware of tropes that have been done before and equip you to consciously choose which ones you want to emulate and avoid.
-Your study can be as casual as visiting your Guild to ask for book recommendations, or as serious as dedicating yourself to completing a top-twenty reading list on the masters in your field.
+Your study can be as casual asking for book recommendations from fellow writers, or as serious as dedicating yourself to completing a top-twenty reading list on the masters in your field.

 #2: Subplots and Contrast